Tooth Extraction in Charlotte, NC

 At Park Crossing Dentistry, we are deeply committed to preserving your teeth and will do everything possible to avoid tooth extraction.
 However, we also know how important it is to maintain the health of your mouth, and sometimes an extraction is the best solution.

-When you need a tooth extraction in Charlotte or if you have any other problem with your teeth, please call our office and make an appointment as soon as possible.
+When you need a tooth extraction in Charlotte or if you have any other problem with your teeth, please call our dental office in Charlotte, NC and make an appointment as soon as possible.
 Waiting to have your teeth looked at may only result in aggravating the problem.